siddhantp2807/ContentCentral/README.md

 # ContentCentral
 ## A Content Aggregation web app made with flask

-Displays news from different media corporations, and popular content from Reddit.
+Displays news from different media corporations alongwith popular content from Reddit.